Cape May Beach Information

 Cape May city beaches are protected from 10:00 a.m. to 5:30 p.m. between Memorial Day and Labor Day.

-These are required for all individuals 12 years or older from Memorial Day to Labor Day between the hours of 10:00 a.m. to 5:30 p.m.
-Beach tags can be purchased at the Beach Tag Office and at all beach entrances during the summer.
+Beach tags are required for all individuals 12 years or older from Memorial Day to Labor Day between the hours of 10:00 a.m. to 5:30 p.m.
+Beach tags can be purchased at the Beach Tag Office at 704 Beach Avenue and, after Memorial Day, at beach entrances.
+They can also be purchased at kiosks located on the promenade at the following locations: Broadway, Gurney Street, Howard Street and Madison Avenue.

 Restrooms are available along the beach at 2nd Avenue, Broadway, Windsor, Gurney, Philadelphia, Trenton and Wilmington.